-Enrolled participants will have access to the course platform from 9am AEDT on Monday 11th March 2019.
+Enrolled participants will have access to the course platform from 9am AEST on Monday 2nd September 2019.

 Weekly live webinars are currently scheduled at the following dates and times below.